litl/backoff/README.rst

 using the `raise_on_giveup` keyword argument.

 In the code below, `requests.exceptions.RequestException` will not be raised when giveup occurs.
-Note that the decorated function will return the return value of the `on_giveup` handler if one exists.
+Note that the decorated function will return `None` in this case, regardless of the logic in the `on_exception` handler.

 .. code-block:: python